harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 CONCLUSIONS: The results corroborate the hormonal set-point hypothesis and seem to extend effects of famine exposure to hormones such as PTH, which plays a role in early bone growth as well as in osteoporosis later in life.
 Though PTH is not under hypothalamic or pituitary control, it is partially under ganglion control.
 Embryologically, the parathyroids and the adenohypophysis share a common origin from pharyngeal endodermal pouches.

-## GHRH binds to GHS-receptor &amp; potentiates GHRP's GH releasing action!
+## GHRH binds to GHS-receptor & potentiates GHRP's GH releasing action!

-We have spent a lot of time in this thread discussing how GHRPs (such as GHRP-6, GHRP-2, Hexarelin &amp;amp; Ipamorelin) potentiate GHRH's GH releasing effect.
-We talk of synergy, note GHRPs somatostatin inhibition at the hypothalumus &amp;amp; pituitary and note that GHRPs use a different method then GHRH in changing calcium concentrations within somatotrophs (GH releasing cells in the pituitary) that lead to GH secretion.
+We have spent a lot of time in this thread discussing how GHRPs (such as GHRP-6, GHRP-2, Hexarelin & Ipamorelin) potentiate GHRH's GH releasing effect.
+We talk of synergy, note GHRPs somatostatin inhibition at the hypothalumus & pituitary and note that GHRPs use a different method then GHRH in changing calcium concentrations within somatotrophs (GH releasing cells in the pituitary) that lead to GH secretion.

 But now we learn that GHRH also enhances GHRP's effect on GH release by binding to the GHS-receptor (obviously in addition to binding to their own GHRH receptors) and increasing the binding strength for GHRPs when they in turn bind.
 In other words GHRH will partially bind to a GHS-receptor and still allow GHRPs to bind as well.
 In fact this arrangement likely permits a double stack of two GHRP ligands thus modulating (increasing) GHRPs action.